maithili-k/griddocs/source/Pages/Practices/projectmine/mine-ui.rst

    $ls /projectmine-nfs/
    Disk/   illumina_upload/  Tape/   upload/

-However, to transfer the data to and from the grid storage and run the analysis, please note that you **have** to use the storage clients.
+However, to transfer the data to and from the grid storage and run the analysis, please note that you **have** to use the grid specific tools.
 So commands such as:

 .. code-block:: console